tarsisexistence/monoreact/README.md

 The following options are now available:

+- build and serve your package with rollup.
+Rollup is the best choice for building independent libraries due to efficient tree-shaking and fast compilation.
+- test and lint your package with Jest and eslint.
+These built-in commands will help to increase and maintain the quality of built libraries.
 - generate a new package (submodule): basic, react.
-Creates a distribution of responsibility.
-Not all packages must deal with components.
-Sometimes packages only need to export functions.
+This creates a distribution of responsibility.
+Not all packages must deal with react components.
+Sometimes you wanna build plain JavaScript/TypeScript libraries.
 - add a new feature (feature): docz, playground(run packages locally).
 Allows you to not generate components with all the things that may not necessarily be needed in each package.
 - install dependencies.
 This option provides workspace dependency management.
-If you run install inside some package, it'll add this dependency as peer, and also will add dependencies to the root to the appropriate dependency section
+If you run install inside some package, it'll add this dependency as peer and will add dependencies to the root to the appropriate dependency section.
+- manage submodules.
+It is quite difficult to manage git submodules.
+You have to perform many actions just to make a simple task happen and this is what scares people off from using submodules.
+In turn, re-space offers user-friendly control through commands, which will increase understanding and speed of interaction with submodules.

 It is planned to add the following options in the near future: